21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Concept and techniques

-where $A_{\rm syn}$ is synchrotron brightness temperature at $\nu_\ast=1$ GHz, and $\beta_{\rm syn}$ and $\Delta \beta_{\rm syn}$ are the spectral index and spectral running index, respectively.
-From the 408 MHz all-sky continuum survey of ref \cite{Haslam:1981,Haslam:1982}, Haverkorn, Katgert and de Bruyn\cite{Haverkorn:2003} estimated the mean brightness temperature at 408 MHz to be $\sim$33 K with temperature uncertainty of $\sim$10\%.
+where $A_{\mr{syn}}$ is synchrotron brightness temperature at $\nu_\ast=1$ GHz, and $\beta_{\mr{syn}}$ and $\Delta \beta_{\mr{syn}}$ are the spectral index and spectral running index, respectively.
+From the 408 MHz all-sky continuum survey of \citet{Haslam:1981,Haslam:1982}, \citet{Haverkorn:2003} estimated the mean brightness temperature at 408 MHz to be $\sim 33$~K with temperature uncertainty of $\sim 10$ per cent.
 There is some uncertainty in the zero point of the map.
-After subtraction of the $\sim$2.7 K contribution of the CMB and the $\sim$3.1 K contribution of extragalactic sources (e.g. \cite{Bridle:1967, Lawson:1987, Reich:1988}), the diffuse synchrotron galactic background is $\sim$27.2 K at 408 MHz.
-For a spectral index of 2.74 \cite{Platania:2003} the estimated synchrotron brightness temperature at 1 GHz would be $A_{\rm syn}=2.4\pm 0.24$ K. At high galactic latitudes, the brightness temperature has a minimum of $\sim$ 1 K \cite{Lawson:1987,Reich:1988,Shaver:1999}.
-A larger range of estimates for the mean spectral index range from 2.6 to 2.8 (e.g. \cite{Bridle:1967,Willis:1977,Lawson:1987,Reich:1988,Banday:1990,Banday:1991, Tegmark:2000,Platania:2003} with indications for dispersion at each position on the sky, due to distinct components along the line-of-sight (e.g. \cite{Lawson:1987,Reich:1988,Banday:1990,Banday:1991,Shaver:1999}).
-For estimation purposes we choose a typical spectral index of $\beta_{\rm{syn}}=2.7$ with dispersion of 0.1 \cite{Reich:1988,Shaver:1999}, and spectral running index of $\Delta\beta_{\rm{syn}}=0.1$ \cite{Tegmark:2000,Wang:2006}.
-Kogut\cite{Kogut:2012} has done a careful analysis of the synchrotron spectral index and fits it with an index $\beta_{syn} = 2.6$ and $\Delta\beta_{\rm syn}=0.06$.
-There is clearly an allowed range so in practice we will use a number in the 2.6 to 2.7 range with some sort of weighted prior.
+After subtraction of the $\sim 2.7$~K contribution of the CMB and the $\sim 3.1$~K contribution of extragalactic sources (e.g. \citealt{Bridle:1967, Lawson:1987, Reich:1988}), the diffuse synchrotron Galactic background is $\sim 27.2$~K at 408~MHz.
+For a spectral index of 2.74 \citep{Platania:2003} the estimated synchrotron brightness temperature at 1 GHz would be $A_{\mr{syn}}=2.4\pm 0.24$~K. At high Galactic latitudes, the brightness temperature has a minimum of $\sim 1$~K \citep{Lawson:1987,Reich:1988,Shaver:1999}.
+A wider range of estimates for the mean spectral index reaches from 2.6 to 2.8 (e.g. \citealt{Bridle:1967,Willis:1977,Lawson:1987,Reich:1988,Banday:1990,Banday:1991, Tegmark:2000,Platania:2003}), with indications for dispersion at each position on the sky that is due to distinct components along the line of sight (e.g. \citealt{Lawson:1987,Reich:1988,Banday:1990,Banday:1991,Shaver:1999}).

+For estimation purposes, we chose a typical spectral index of $\beta_{\mr{syn}}=2.7$ with dispersion of 0.1 \citep{Reich:1988,Shaver:1999}, and spectral running index of $\Delta\beta_{\mr{syn}}=0.1$ \citep{Tegmark:2000,Wang:2006}. \citet{Kogut:2012} has analysed the synchrotron spectral index and fitted it with an index $\beta_{\mr{syn}} = 2.6$ and $\Delta\beta_{\mr{syn}}=0.06$.
+There is clearly an allowed range, so in practice we use a number in the 2.6 to 2.7 range with some sort of weighted prior.

-4) Free-free thermal emission comes from ionized regions in the interstellar medium (ISM), with electron temperature of $T_e > 8000$ K. Again, the physical mechanism for free-free emission imply a good approximation is a running power-law in frequency for the galactic free-free brightness temperature \cite{Wang:2006},
+Free-free thermal emission comes from ionised regions in the interstellar medium (ISM), with electron temperatures of $T_e > 8000$~K. Again, the physical mechanism for free-free emission implies a good approximation is a running power-law in frequency for the Galactic free-free brightness temperature \citep{Wang:2006},